 Marketing and promotional

 We are currently working on reducing our printed marketing and increasing our e-marketing.
 Our brochure is available on the website and potential clients will be encouraged to scan or photograph rather than take it and add to waste later.

 We calculate and review our total emissions on an annual basis via www.carbonneutral.com

 Our carbon footprint is calculated and reviewed on an annual basis via www.carbonfootprint.com

-We will continue to work on reducing our carbon footprint where possible and are currently working on a Carbon Offset Program to offset our remaining carbon emissions.
+We also have a Carbon Offset Program to offset our remaining carbon emissions.
 See more info here.